V-Sekai/manuals/docs/decisions/20210523-distribute-trusted-clients-with-notary.md

 We use itch.io distribute our software clients.

-4. Security concerns with trust
-2. We do not control hosting
+1. Security concerns with trust.
+We do not control hosting.
-3. Want ability to mirror package sources
+1. Want ability to mirror package sources.
 1. Research use to distribute avatars and worlds

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-Use the notary system.
+Use the notary system so we can establish trust.

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams